briar/briar/briar-headless/README.md

 `POST /messages/{contactId}`

-The text of the message should be included in the form parameter `message`.
+The text of the message should be included in the form parameter `text`.

 ### Listing blog posts